awsdocs/amazon-ec2-user-guide/doc_source/spot-data-feeds.md

 Data feed files arrive in your bucket typically once an hour, and each hour of usage is typically covered in a single data file\.
 These files are compressed \(gzip\) before they are delivered to your bucket\.
 Amazon EC2 can write multiple files for a given hour of usage where files are large \(for example, when file contents for the hour exceed 50 MB before compression\)\.

 **Note**
+You can create only one Spot Instance data feed per AWS account\.
 If you don't have a Spot Instance running during a certain hour, you don't receive a data feed file for that hour\.

 Spot Instance data feed is supported in all AWS Regions except China \(Beijing\), China \(Ningxia\), AWS GovCloud \(US\), and the [Regions that are disabled by default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable)\.